 One week’s notice should be given to students of an examination of an hour’s length or more, and some advance notice should also be given of any shorter quiz if it has considerable weight in determining the final grade.
 No examinations or quizzes in classes should be given during the last full week of any semester.
 Hour examinations should not be assigned on the first day after a College vacation (i.e., October break, Thanksgiving recess, February break).

-In recognition of Bates’ commitment to a diverse and inclusive student body and the variety of religions observed and practiced by our students, faculty are encouraged to consult the Multifaith Calendar posted on line by the Office of the Multifaith Chaplain when developing course syllabi so that conflicts between in class examinations and major religious holidays may be avoided.
+Bates recognizes the right of students to fulfill their religious obligations and practices.
+In recognition of Bates’ commitment to a diverse and inclusive student body and the variety of religions observed and practiced by our students, faculty are encouraged to consult the Multifaith Calendars posted online by the Office of the Multifaith Chaplain when developing course syllabi so that conflicts between in class examinations and major religious holidays may be avoided.
 Given the range of faiths embraced by our students, it may not be possible to avoid all conflicts between scheduled examinations and religious holidays.
-Students are expected to approach the instructor within the first two weeks of the semester if there is a conflict with a scheduled examination, paper, or project due date and a significant religious holiday observed by the student so that, when warranted, alternative arrangements for completing the work may be made.
+Students are expected to approach the instructor within the first three weeks of the semester if there is a conflict between a scheduled examination, paper, or project due date and a significant religious holiday observed by the student.
+This timely communication with the faculty member ensures that the student may observe significant religious holidays and make alternative arrangements to complete course assignments without academic penalty.

 In case of examinations missed for illness or other excusable reason, the student is expected to get a written excuse from one of the Deans of Students.
 Upon presentation of this excuse to the instructor, the instructor will arrange for a make-up at a mutually convenient time.
 Normally, examinations will not be administered in Health Services.